Bodacious/motion-icon_generator/README.md

-# Motion::IconGenerator
+# Icon Generator

 Are you tired of spending hours creating all of the different icon versions you need for your app?

 **Well, dry your eyes little-one**.

-motion-icon_generator effortlessly generates all of the iOS icon versions you'll ever need.
+**Icon Generator** effortlessly generates all of the iOS icon versions you'll ever need.

+Need splash images?
+We gots them here: https://github.com/KatanaCode/motion-splash_generator

 ## Installation